hatlabs/SH-RPi-daemon/README.md

 [SH-RPi](https://shop.hatlabs.fi/products/sh-rpi), formally known as Sailor Hat for Raspberry Pi, is a Raspberry Pi smart power management board.
 The main features are:

-- Power management with a 60F supercapacitor that provides so-called last gasp energy for shutting down the device in a controlled fashion after the system power is cut.
+- Power management with a 60 Farad supercapacitor that provides so-called last gasp energy for shutting down the device in a controlled fashion after the system power is cut.
-- Peak power management: The same supercapacitor circuitry is able to provide peak current for power-hungry devices such as the Raspberry Pi 4B, allowing those devices to be powered using current-limited subcircuits such as the NMEA2000 bus power wires.
+- Peak power management: The same supercapacitor circuitry is able to provide peak current for power-hungry devices such as the Raspberry Pi 4B with SSD or NVMe drives, allowing those devices to be powered using current-limited subcircuits such as the NMEA2000 bus power wires.
 - Protection circuitry: The board is protected against noisy 12V/24V voltages commonly present on vehicles or marine vessels.
 - A battery-powered real-time clock circuit, allowing for the device to keep time even in the absence of GPS or networking.

-`sh-rpi-daemon` is a power monitor and watchdog for the SH-RPi.
+`shrpid` is a power monitor and watchdog for the SH-RPi.
 It communicates with the SH-RPi device, providing the "smart" aspects of the operation.
 Supported features include:

 - Blackout reporting if input voltage falls below a defined threshold
 - Triggering of device shutdown if power isn't restored
 - Supercap voltage reporting
 - Watchdog functionality: if the SH-RPi receives no communication for 10 seconds, the SH-RPi will hard reset the device.
+- RTC sleep mode: the onboard real-time clock can be set to boot the Raspberry Pi at a specific time.
+This is useful for battery powered devices that should perform scheduled tasks such as boat battery and bilge level monitoring.

-The main use case for the script is to have the board powered via a supercapacitor.
-If the power for the board is disconnected, the supercap is able to supply sufficient power that the device is able to shut itself down in a controlled fashion.
+The main use case for the service software is to have the Raspberry Pi shut down once the power is cut.
+This prevents potential file system corruption without having to shut down the device manually.

 ## Installation